 The American Association of University Women is the nation’s leading voice promoting equity and education for women and girls.
 Since our founding in 1881, AAUW members have examined and taken positions on the fundamental issues of the day — educational, social, economic, and political.

 Membership is open to anyone holding an associate, bachelor, or higher degree from a regionally accredited college or university.
 Students enrolled in a regionally accredited two or four year institution may become student affiliates.

 In principal and in practice, AAUW values and seeks a diverse membership.
 There shall be no barrier to full participation in this organization on the basis of gender, race, creed, age, sexual orientation, national origin, or physical ability.

 Redlands Branch Organization

-Redlands Branch members celebrated our 65th birthday in 2012.
+Redlands Branch members celebrated our 70th birthday this year.
 We meet monthly to share a meal, fellowship, and interesting programs.
 The Program Committee presents fascinating speakers on current topics.
 We are also happy to have the University of Redlands as a college/university partner member of AAUW.
 Read more about us in our newsletters.

 Members participate in many ways and as much or as little as they can, with involvement in:

 - AAUW Funds: Educational Opportunities, Legal Advocacy, and Public Policy

 - Community Action Projects: Volunteering at Orangewood High School Library and other events

 Get the latest news from AAUW and learn what’s happening on the national, state, and branch level. www.aauw.org/media